pagliares/swing-hands-on/README.md

 The purpose of this code is to demonstrate how to define and use static inner classes in Java.
 Static inner classes are nested classes that are declared as static, which means that they can be accessed without creating an instance of the outer class.
 In this example, we access the static fields and methods of InternaUm and InternaDois directly, without creating an instance of ExemploClasseInternaEstatica.

+<strong>Example #2</strong>

-This second inner class example (ExemploClasseInternaDeInstancia) demonstrates the use of an inner class within an outer class instance.
+The second inner class example (ExemploClasseInternaDeInstancia) demonstrates the use of an inner class within an outer class instance.

 The outer class, ExemploClasseInternaDeInstancia, has a field campoUm and a private inner class Interna.
 Interna has two fields, campoUm and campoDois, and a method metodoInterno() that sets and prints the values of these fields.